Juan Ignacio Duma

-Juan Ignacio Duma (born 8 December 1993) is an Argentinian naturalized Chilean footballer who plays for Santiago Wanderers as a winger.
+Juan Ignacio Duma (born 8 December 1993) is an Argentinian naturalized Chilean footballer who plays as a forward for Cobreloa.

 Career

 He debuted on 9 September 2012 in a match against Santiago Wanderers during the 2012 Copa Chile.
 He played his first league match on 29 September in a match against Unión La Calera.

+Duma spent three seasons with Santiago Wanderers from 2023 to 2025.

+a free agent during the first half of 2026, Duma joined Cobreloa for the second half of the year.

+Personal life

+He is the cousin of the footballer Cristian Duma.